Slackware: Birth

-Slackware was originally derived from the Softlanding Linux System (SLS), the most popular of the original Linux distributions and the first to offer a comprehensive software collection that comprised more than just the kernel and basic utilities, including X11 graphical interface, TCP/IP and UUCP networking and GNU Emacs.
+Slackware was originally derived from the Softlanding Linux System (SLS), the most popular of the original Linux distributions and the first to offer a comprehensive software collection that comprised more than just the kernel and basic utilities, including an X11 graphical interface, TCP/IP, UUCP networking, and GNU Emacs.

-Patrick Volkerding started with SLS after needing a LISP interpreter for a school project at the then named Moorhead State University (MSU).
+Patrick Volkerding started with SLS after needing a LISP interpreter for a school project at the then-named Moorhead State University (MSU).
 He found CLISP was available for Linux and downloaded SLS to run it.
 A few weeks later, Volkerding was asked by his artificial intelligence professor at MSU to show him how to install Linux at home and on some of the computers at school.
-Volkerding had made notes describing fixes to issues he found after installing SLS and he and his professor went through and applied those changes to a new installation.
-However, this took almost as long as it took to just install SLS, so the professor asked if the install disks could be adjusted so the fixes could be applied during installation.
+Volkerding had made notes describing fixes to issues he found after installing SLS, and his professor and he went through and applied those changes to a new installation.
+This took almost as long as it took to just install SLS, though, so the professor asked if the install disks could be adjusted so the fixes could be applied during installation.
 This was the start of Slackware.
-Volkerding continued making improvements to SLS: fixing bugs, upgrading software, automatic installation of shared libraries and the kernel image, fixing file permissions, and more.
+Volkerding continued making improvements to SLS - fixing bugs, upgrading software, automatic installation of shared libraries and the kernel image, fixing file permissions, and more.
 In a short time, Volkerding had upgraded around half the packages beyond what SLS had available.